limscoder/react-present/README.md

 ## Create your slides

-Slides can be written with JSX and ES6.
+Slides are normal React components that can be written with JSX and ES6.
 You're free to include whatever markup and CSS you'd like in your slides.

+Include and order slides within `{your-presentation-title}/slideList`.

 Require CSS directly from within slide source code.

     require('./my-slide-styles.css');

-Use the `CodeBlock` component to get js syntax highlighting and code editing via `react-ace`.
+Use the `CodeBlock` component to get js syntax highlighting and code editing.

     import CodeBlock from '../components/CodeBlock';